Silvermurk/Otus2023/dz1/log_analyzer/README.md

 # Run example
 python -m log_analyzer.py --config=config.json

-Returns html file of type report-YYY-MM-DD with REPORT_SIZE lines of urls with maximum $request_time in REPORT_DIR if any logs were found or analyzed Will not analyze logs twice, if report with same date is present in REPORT_DIR
+Returns html file of type report-YYY.MM.DD with REPORT_SIZE lines of urls with maximum $request_time in REPORT_DIR if any logs were found or analyzed Will not analyze logs twice, if report with same date is present in REPORT_DIR
 ------------------------------------------------------------------------------